mhalbrook/truly-infrastructure/readme.md

 * **Note: this module may be skipped if you do not have a domain with which to associate the Hosted Zone.
 If this module is skipped, the *certificates* module should also be skipped.**

-* **Note: if you are using a domain that is not registered with AWS Route53, ensure the hosted zone is configured as a sub-domain (i.e.sub.example.com *not* example.com.**
+* **Note: if you are using a domain that is not registered with AWS Route53, ensure the hosted zone is configured as a sub-domain (i.e. sub.example.com *not* example.com).**

 To provision the Route53 Hosted Zone:
 1. Navigate to the *core/hosted_zones* directory in your terminal.